Hypertrophy training: building muscle and increasing

 - Why

-- A pump feels productive but it's not the primary driver of hypertrophy.
-If you swap a heavy, controlled squat for high-rep leg extensions just to get a burn, you're leaving the main growth signal on the table.
+- I’ve watched too many lifters chase a pump like it’s the holy grail of muscle growth.
+It feels productive, sure, but it’s not the main driver of hypertrophy.
+If you swap a heavy, controlled squat for high-rep leg extensions just to get that burn, you’re leaving the real growth signal on the floor.
+That’s a trade I wouldn’t make.

 - Fix

-- Prioritize exercises where you can load the muscle through a full range of motion.
-Control the weight on the way down, pause in the stretched position, then drive up.
-The pump is a bonus, not the goal.
+- I’ve been burned by chasing that pump.
+Now, I prioritize exercises where I can load the muscle through a full range of motion.
+On the way down, I control the weight, pausing in that stretched position for a beat, then driving up hard.
+For me, the pump is just a bonus, not the goal.

 - Mistake